izure1/klaf/README.md

 ### Why should I use this instead of `JSON`?

 When the `JSON` files get large, quick data read and write operations can become challenging.
 `tissue-roll` handles data input and output in real-time, ensuring fast and lightweight performance.
+Check the performance tests below.

 ### Where can this be used?